Security tools for your home computer

 - AVG Free Anti-Virus (Windows and Android Mobile OS)

-AVG Anti-Virus Free Edition is trusted antivirus and anti-spyware protection for Windows available to download for free.
+AVG Anti-Virus Free Edition is a trusted antivirus and anti-spyware protection for Windows available to download for free.

 - MS Security Essentials (Windows)